 Liability for general pollution is, in principle, governed by the Polish Maritime Code, which makes the vessel's actual operator (rather than the registered owner) liable for the pollution resulting from the carriage of goods, the operation of the vessel, or the dumping of waste and other matter at sea.
-This liability is strict and generally cannot be avoided unless the pollution was caused by an act of God, the exclusive wilful misconduct of a third party or the party that suffered the loss, or the improper maintenance of lights or other navigational devices by the responsible authorities.
+This liability is strict and generally cannot be avoided except in exactly defined cases.
 The liability for pollution is wide and includes damage suffered and the loss of profits, as well as the obligation to reimburse for various unavoidable costs related to the pollution.
-The authorities can additionally order the liable party to restore the environment to its original state prior to the damage.

-Poland is also a contracting state to the International Convention on Civil Liability for Oil Pollution Damage (CLC) as amended by the 1992 Protocol (London), as well as the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (FUND Convention), including the latest 2003 Protocol.
+Poland is also a contracting state to the International Convention on Civil Liability for Oil Pollution Damage (CLC) as amended by the 1992 Protocol (London), as well as the International

+Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (FUND Convention), including the latest 2003 Protocol.
 Additionally, the International Convention on Civil Liability for Bunker Oil Pollution Damage (BUNKER, London 2001) operates in Poland.
 All these legal acts have been additionally incorporated into the Polish Maritime Code.

-Various domestic laws also apply, such as the 1995 Statute on the Prevention of Pollution from Ships, which, for example, allows the authorities the possibility of imposing fines on shipowners of up to one million SDR.
+Various domestic laws also apply, such as the 1995 Statute on the Prevention of Pollution from Ships, which, for example, allows the authorities the possibility of imposing fines on shipowners of up to 1 million SDR.